 The Companies Act 2013 is the main law that was enacted by the Indian parliament, which governs how companies are formed and run in India.
 It replaced the old Companies Act 1956.
 To replace this 1956 act makes rules simpler, modern and more transparent.
+The Companies Act 2013 plays a big significant role in company registration, making the process uniform and simpler across the country.

 This Act mandates that all companies, private, public or one person, must register under its provisions, ensuring proper legal recognition and accountability.
 It introduced key features like digital filing, the spice+ (Simplified Proforma for Incorporating Company electronically Plus) form, for quick online registration and one stop portal for getting all mandatory approvals faster and efficiently.

+These digital steps offer a standardized approach across all states.
+Following the act is important as it keeps the company safe and legally avoids penalties.
 Compliance under the Companies Act 2013 is not just a legal formality but a protection against the penalties and operational hurdles, which help them grow with confidence in India’s business environment.

 There is no minimum paid-up capital required to register a company in India.
 You can register your company by just putting a small capital amount of ₹1000, also, allowing it to be accessible to startups and small businesses.